-Time to push back on the cosmetic industry and let them know by speaking with your pocketbook that you are no longer interested in toxic sunscreens for humans and marine life.
+Time to push back on the cosmetic industry and the FDA to let them know by speaking with your pocketbook that you are no longer interested in toxic sunscreens for humans and marine life.
 How?
-With a little research you can experiment with mixing together some oils that have been tested to offer SPF — and I even include oils that, well have not been scientifically tested but have a history of use to protect your skin such as tamanu oil.
+With a little research you can experiment with mixing together some oils that have been tested to offer SPF — and I even include oils that have a history of use (along with evidence based research) to protect your skin, such as tamanu oil.

 Carrier oils SPF

 Pomegranate seed oil = 30 SPF

 Wheatgerm oil + Vitamin E = 15 SPF

 Avocado oil = SPF 15

 Hazelnut = SPF 15

 Coconut = SPF 8